Keio University

 An Era of Women's Empowerment?

-According to the results announced in 2016, the group with the highest percentage of people who agreed or somewhat agreed with the opinion that "the husband should work outside and the wife should protect the home" was, as you might imagine, men in their 70s and older.
-However, the group with the next highest support rate was, surprisingly, women in their 20s (ages 20–29).
-In fact, 47.2%—nearly half of women in their 20s—supported the idea of the husband working outside and the wife protecting the home.
-Since the overall average was 40.6%, the high level of support in this generation is evident.
+According to the results announced in 2016, the group that most supported this idea—agreeing or somewhat agreeing that "the husband should work outside and the wife should protect the home"—was, as you might imagine, men in their 70s and older.
+However, the group with the next highest support rate was, surprisingly, women in their 20s (ages 20 to 29).
+In fact, 47.2%, nearly half of women in their 20s, support the idea of the husband working outside and the wife protecting the home.
+Since the average is 40.6%, the high level of support in this generation is evident.

 Gender Gap Index Rankings